 East Alabama couple indicted on aggravated child abuse charges

-COLUMBUS, Ga.
-(WTVM) - A Smiths Station couple arrested initially for child endangerment has been indicted on aggravated child abuse charges following a recent appearance in front of a Lee County Grand Jury.
+LEE COUNTY, Ala.
+(WTVM) - A Lee County Grand Jury indicted an east Alabama couple on aggravated child abuse.

-30-year-olds Shane T. Morris and Corey Shane Barber were arrested on July 21 and charged with child endangerment.
+Shane Morris, 30, and Corey Barber, 30, were arrested on July 21 for child endangerment, according to officials.

-On Nov.
-22, the couple appeared in front of a grand jury, where they were indicted on an upgraded charge of aggravated child abuse.
+The two appeared in court on November 22 where the original child endangerment charge was upgraded to aggravated child abuse.

 Copyright 2022 WTVM.
 All rights reserved.